Skip to main content

 Wastewater overflow

-Find out the current wastewater overflow into the Buller and Orowaiti River with our live dashboards below.
-This information is provided to inform recreational users and other parties of wastewater overflow that can enter these two rivers.
+View our wastewater overflow dashboards for the Buller and Orowaiti River.
+This is to inform recreational users and other parties about wastewater overflows into these two rivers.

 The dashboard below provides information on whether a wastewater overflow occurred, the date and time of the most recent overflow, and the duration of the overflow.